niklas-enns/message-broker/README.md

 ## Feature Backlog
 - [x] Introduce logging Library
-- [x] multiple topics
+- [x] Multiple topics
-- [x] cleanup on disconnect
+- [x] Cleanup on disconnect
 - [x] 1:n message delivery
-- [x] in-memory message queueing
+- [x] In-memory message queueing
-  - after connecting, clients will receive messages of their subscriptions that arrived while the clients were disconnected
+  - After connecting, clients will receive messages of their subscriptions that arrived while the clients were disconnected
-- [ ] persistent queueing
+- [ ] Persistent queueing
-  - during operation, the broker can be restarted and the processing continues without loss of messages
+  - During operation, the broker can be restarted and the processing continues without loss of messages
 - [ ] HA
-  - clients can connect to any instance and perform any operation
+  - Clients can connect to any instance and perform any operation